MicrosoftDocs/power-pages-docs/power-pages-docs/admin/manage-auth-key.md

 ## Check authentication key expiration notification

-Before the authentication key expires, you'll be notified by emails, Power Platform admin center, and the website.
+Before the authentication key expires, you receive notifications via emails, Power Platform admin center, and the website.

 **Email**

-Email will be sent to those users who have signed up for email notification for the organization connected to their Power Pages site.
+Email is sent to users who signed up for email notification for the organization connected to their Power Pages site.
 More information about signing up for email notification: [Manage email notifications to admins](/power-platform/admin/manage-email-notifications)

 Email notifications are sent at the following intervals:
 - 90 days
 - 60 days
 - 30 days
 - 15 days
-- 7 days
+- Seven days
-- 6 days
+- Six days
-- 5 days
+- Five days
-- 4 days
+- Four days
-- 3 days
+- Three days
-- 2 days
+- Two days
-- 1 day
+- One day
 - 12 hours
-- 6 hours
+- Six hours
-- 3 hours
+- Three hours

-You'll also be notified after the key expires every day until 1 week after key expiration.
+You'll also be notified after the key expires every day until one week after key expiration.

 > [!NOTE]
 > - Intervals are calculated in UTC from the key expiration date.
-> - Email is not guaranteed to be exactly at the intervals as listed above.
+> - Email is not guaranteed to be exactly at the intervals as listed.
 Email notification can be delayed or missed.
 Be sure to check for the key expiration date online as well.

 **Power Platform admin center**